oso1248/ftc_bud/README.md

 [X] Set up cookies and sessions for persistent login using express-session [X] Create protected routes
 [] morgan, helmet and cors
+[] Added permissions column to user table for further restricted access